 - Biography description

 Congratulations!
-You have just learned how to change your user profile and personal options in WordPress.
+Now you know how to configure your user profile and personal options.